krispy-kenay/Project3-CUDA-Path-Tracer/README.md

 ### Stream Compaction

-This path tracer implements stream compaction which moves active rays to the front of the array and dead rays to the back, allowing later kernel launches to process only the active rays rather than the full array.
+Stream compaction moves active rays to the front of the array and dead rays to the back, allowing later kernel launches in the path tracer to process only the active rays rather than the full array.

 #### Implementation